danieljestes/CS220Spring23_ehar/hw6.md

 d.
 How many cycles did it take to execute the code on the pipelined datapth?
 Explain answer.

 e.
 Assuming each stage takes one cycle, how many cycles would it take to execute on a non-pipelined datapath?
 Explain answer.

+f.
+Make a modification to the ordering of the instructions that eliminates one of the pipeline stalls.
+Be very clear explaining why the stall is removed.